ckeditor/ckeditor5/docs/framework/development-tools/package-generator/typescript-package.md

 * `prepublishOnly` &ndash; Triggers only before publishing.
 * `postpublish` &ndash; Triggers after publishing.

-Scripts in this package ensure that an `npm`, browser builds and a DLL-compatible package build are available after the creation of the package and that correct files are published.
+Scripts in this package ensure that npm, browser and DLL-compatible builds are available after the creation of the package and that correct files are published.
 However, if during creation of the package the `--use-only-new-installation-methods` flag was used, support for legacy installation methods is not available:

 * `npm` and browser package builds.
 * DLL-compatible package build.